DenverCoder1/docstring-utils/README.md

-# docstringparser
+# docstring_utils

 Simple parser for Numpy, Sphinx, and Google-style docstrings